 Based on this research, Paul Ekman and Wallace V. Friesen created a Facial Action Coding System (FACS).
 In 1978, it was used as training material for security officers who needed to be able to detect aggression and violence.
 Later, it was adopted for training emotion recognition software.

 Defining a facial expression as representative of a certain emotion can be difficult even for humans.
 Studies show that different people recognize different emotions in the same facial expression.
 And it’s even harder for AI.
-There’s an ongoing debate as to whether existing emotion recognition solutions are accurate at all.
+There’re so many challenges in face recognition, that there’s even an ongoing debate as to whether existing emotion recognition solutions are accurate at all.

 A lot of factors make emotion recognition tricky.
 We can divide these factors into technical and psychological.

 Facial expression recognition shares a lot of challenges with detecting moving objects in video: identifying an object, continuous detection, incomplete or unpredictable actions, etc. Let’s take a look at the most widespread technical challenges of implementing an ER solution and possible ways of overcoming them.

 As with any machine learning and deep learning algorithms, ER solutions require a lot of training data.
 This data must include videos at various frame rates, from various angles, with various backgrounds, with people of different genders, nationalities, and races, etc.